PublicDomainRelease/GWM-2005/README.txt

 README.TXT

-                 MF2005-GWM - Version: 1.1 06/12/2009
+                 GWM-2005 - Version: 1.2 12/07/2009
-                 Built from MODFLOW-2005 Version 1.6.02
+                 Built from MODFLOW-LGR Version 1.1.2
-       Three-dimensional finite-difference ground-water flow model
+       Three-dimensional finite-difference groundwater flow model
-                                With
-                  Ground-Water Management (GWM) Process
+          With Local Grid Refinement (LGR) Capability and the Groundwater Management (GWM) Process

 NOTE: Any use of trade, product or firm names is for descriptive purposes only and does not imply endorsement by the U.S. Government.

-This version of MODFLOW-2005 with the GWM Process is packaged for personal computers using one of the Microsoft Windows operating systems.
+This version of the GWM-2005 Process is packaged for personal computers using one of the Microsoft Windows operating systems.
 An executable file for personal computers is provided as well as the source code.
 The executable file was created using the Intel Visual Fortran 9.1 and Microsoft Visual Studio 2005 compilers.
 The source code can be compiled to run on other computers.

-IMPORTANT: Users should review the file "Summary_mf2005-GWM.txt" for a description of this software.
-Users should also review the file "release.txt," which describes changes that have been introduced into MF2005-GWM with each official release; these changes may substantially affect users.
+IMPORTANT: Users should review the file Summary_gwm2005.txt for a description of, and references for, this software.
+Users should also review the file release.txt, which describes changes that have been introduced into GWM-2005 with each official release; these changes may substantially affect users.

                             TABLE OF CONTENTS